Trigger Finger

 Stenosing tenosynovitis, or trigger finger, is a painful condition that causes a finger or thumb to catch or get stuck in a bent position.
 It occurs when a tendon in your finger becomes inflamed and cannot glide through the sheath that keeps it in place.
 A nodule may also form, further restricting the tendon's ability to travel through the sheath.
 Trigger finger generally affects just one finger or thumb at a time.

-Why Is Stenosing Tenosynovitis Known as Trigger Finger
+Stenosing Tenosynovitis, Known as Trigger Finger

 The name comes from the trigger-like motion the condition causes.
-Often when someone is suffering from stenosing tenosynovitis, their finger or thumb may bend or straighten with a snap, much like a trigger being pulled and released.
+Often when someone is suffering from Stenosing Tenosynovitis, their finger or thumb may bend or straighten with a snap, much like a trigger being pulled and released.

-What Are the Causes Of Trigger Finger?
+What Are the Causes of Trigger Finger?

 Repetitive Movements